cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/outbound-spam-controls.md

 # Outbound spam controls in Office 365

-This article is based on the work of Terry Zink, a program manager for Microsoft.
+*This article is based on a blog authored by Terry Zink, a program manager for Microsoft.*

 As a Program Manager of Antispam in Office 365, one of the questions I am frequently asked is “How many messages outbound are we permitted to send per minute?
 Per hour?
 Per day?”